Data protection law deconstructed: a complete summary of GDPR

-“GDPR not only asks organisations to offer their consumers a better data privacy environment but also offers them the processes that need to be put in place that would ensure compliance.
+“GDPR not only asks organizations to offer their consumers a better data privacy environment but also offers them the processes that is to be put in place that would ensure compliance.
 This GDPR summary must cover the cliff notes on the compliance requirements.“

 ✓ Ensuring Encryption of Data

 All entities that collect, store and process data are responsible for its security as well.
-For GDPR compliance, reasonable, organisational and technical measures must be taken to ensure the integrity of the data they are handling.
+For GDPR compliance, reasonable, organizational and technical measures are there to ensure the integrity of the data they are handling.
 They can use data encryption, better security software, and follow more such safety protocols to make sure that the data remains inaccessible to unauthorized personnel or entities.

-GDPR data protection laws also require organisations that transfer the personal data of individuals outside of the EU to put proper safeguards in place before doing so.
-To instantly report data breaches, loss of data, or any other data damage to the regulator, organisations have to create systems.
+GDPR data protection laws also require organizations that transfer the personal data of individuals outside of the EU to put proper safeguards in place before doing so.
+To instantly report data breaches, loss of data, or any other data damage to the regulator, organizations have to create systems.
 They have to take action within 72 hours of the incidents.
-They also have to create processes that ensure that the individuals affected by these breaches are informed about the breaches within the same time frame.
+They also have to create processes that ensure that the individuals know about the breaches within the same time frame.

 ✓ Data Protection Impact Assessment (DPIA)

-Organisations which process data that “is likely to result in a high risk to the rights and freedoms of natural persons” is mandated to conduct a Data Protection Impact Assessment (DPIA).
-These include organisations that extensively analyse personal data which may have legal or other significant implications, organisations that participate in the large-scale monitoring of public areas, and so on.
+Organisations which process data that “is likely to result in a high risk to the rights and freedoms of natural persons” is mandate to conduct a Data Protection Impact Assessment (DPIA).
+These include organizations that extensively analyze personal data which may have legal or other significant implications, organizations that participate in the large-scale monitoring of public areas, and so on.

 ✓ Data Protection Officer (DPO)

-Again, a Data Protection Officer (DPO) has to be appointed in special cases where the organisation is a public authority or is involved in processing high-risk data or deals with data for special categories.
-A DPO is then entrusted with the task to keep the organisation informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.
+Again, a Data Protection Officer (DPO) appoint in special cases where the organisation is a public authority involves in processing high-risk data or deals with data for special categories.
+A DPO is then entrust with the task to keep the organisation informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.

 The General Data Protection Regulation (GDPR) is a set of regulations applicable to the European Union.
 This law provides a framework for data protection and privacy in the European Union and the European Economic Area.